shadow-robot/sr-build-tools/vagrant/glassbot/README.md

 Note that due to the glassbot repo being private we need a some tricks to install the code from github.
 The user running the playbook needs to have a key loaded in there key agent with github access and keyforwarding active.

-If this isn't working provision will hand on:
+If this isn't working provision will hang on:
 ```
 TASK: [ros_workspace | Install ../data/glassbot-hydro.rosinstall] *************
 ```